Special Event Permits

 |I want to host an event or gathering on public property such as a street, sidewalk, or other public property that expected to have an uncommon impact on such public property or require the provision of public services.||A special event permit may be required - contact the Special Event Coordinator

 Special Event RequirementsTemporary changes have been made to the special event process.
-All park reservation requests must submit a special event permit.
 Please view the list below and view the Special Event Permit Application for more information on requirements.

 |Some requirements to consider prior to submitting a special event application (see policies and application for full list of requirements):